rossta/tacokit.rb/README.md

 List endpoints typically take a list id or list resource as the first argument.

+See the client [List docs](https://rossta.net/tacokit.rb/Tacokit/Client/List.html) for more details.

 ```ruby
 # retrieve list by a list id
 list = client.list(list_id)